Vespatour

 The journey back home was faster, a couple of days along adriatic coast with one last stop in Recanati.

-Where did you get the idea of such a journey?
+How did you get the idea of such a journey?

-You started from Como, then?
+You started from Como, and after?

 From Marina di Massa I went to Lucca, a town I liked a lot.

-I visited Monteriggioni, where she told me to look for “cats without tails”, then San Galgano Abbey, where you can find the sword inside a rock.
+I visited Monteriggioni, where she told me to look for “cats without tails”, then San Galgano Abbey, where you can find the sword stuck inside a rock.

-Just one warning: beware of “contradaioli”!
+Just one warning: beware of “contradaioli” (locals living in Siena districts)!

 After Tuscany?

-Then the ethernal city, Rome, a classic!
+Then the eternal city, Rome, a classic!

 Yes, all roads lead to Rome!
 During the three days I spent in Rome I visited the main monuments, the Vatican Museums in particular: there are no words to describe the Sistine Chapel.